 Much like other pro-voting measures, as American politics have become exponentially polarized so has support for Section 2.
 In 1982, it was the Reagan administration that expanded Section 2 when he signed the 25-year extension of the VRA and the results test amendment.
 But today, Republicans are attacking Section 2 in state legislatures and in the courts.

 The most recent example was argued in front of the Supreme Court in early March: Brnovich v.
-DNC.
-The case, which challenged two Arizona election laws as violations of Section 2, was appealed by the Arizona Republican Party and the Arizona Republican Attorney General.
+Democratic National Committee.
+The case, which challenged two Arizona election laws as violations of Section 2, was appealed by the Arizona Republican Party and the Arizona Republican attorney general.
 The Republicans argued that “race-neutral regulations of the where, when, and how of voting do not implicate Section 2.”
-In other words, Republicans want to limit Section 2 by ending its ability to strike down laws that deal with the “ordinary” restrictions on the “time, place, or manner” of elections—even if the impacts of those laws make it harder for minority voters to cast their ballots.
+In other words, Republicans want to limit Section 2 by ending its ability to strike down laws that deal with the “ordinary” restrictions on the “time, place, or manner” of elections — even if the impacts of those laws make it harder for minority voters to cast their ballots.

-In the argument, Republicans were transparent about why they are against Section 2.
+In their argument before the Supreme Court, Republicans were transparent about why they are against Section 2.
 As the counsel for the Arizona GOP said in response to a question about the Arizona Republicans’ interest in keeping these disenfranchising laws, “it puts us at a competitive disadvantage relative to Democrats.
 Politics is a zero-sum game.”

 That is why, no matter the Court’s decision in Brnovich, Congress must pass the John Lewis Voting Rights Advancement Act.
 The bill, among other VRA protections, would reinforce the results test of Section 2.
 We must take this vital step to enforce the most important civil rights act of the modern era and ensure that every eligible voter can enjoy an equal opportunity to participate in the electoral process.